httpwg/wg-materials/interim-13-08/arrangements.md

 been active on the mailing list, but will be doing so going forward, let us know that.

-Likewise, the purpose of interim meetings is to gain consensus on key points from stakeholders.
+Likewise, the purpose of interim meetings is for stakeholders to work towards consensus on key points.
 Therefore, if any one company, project or concern is over-represented in registrations, they may be asked to withdraw participants to assure balanced representation.

+Remote participation facilities might be available; if you're interested, please indicate this.

 To register, please e-mail [Mark Nottingham](mailto:mnot@mnot.net) by 28 June.